Intrinsic rigidity of extremal horizons: Introduction

 For $n=2$, the Gauss-Bonnet theorem implies that the only possible non-trivial solutions to (\ref{eq:HEE}) for $\lambda \geq 0$ are on $M=S^2$.
 For $\lambda<0$, although higher genus surfaces are possible, it has also been shown that the only solution is trivial~\cite{Dobkowski-Rylko:2018nti}.
 Therefore, together with the classification of solutions for which $X$ is a gradient field~\cite{Chrusciel:2005pa}, our result completes the classification of vacuum extremal horizons with two-dimensional compact cross-sections for arbitrary cosmological constant.

-Another important corollary to our main theorem is a symmetry enhancement result for the corresponding near-horizon geometries. \begin{theorem} Any non-trivial vacuum near-horizon geometry with $\lambda\leq 0$ and compact cross-sections has an isometry group containing $SO(2,1)$ with 3-dimensional orbits. \end{theorem}
+Another important corollary to our main theorem is a symmetry enhancement result for the corresponding near-horizon geometries. \begin{theorem} Any non-trivial vacuum near-horizon geometry with $\lambda\leq 0$ and a compact orientable cross-section has a Lie algebra of Killing vector fields that contains $\mathfrak{sl}(2)\times \mathfrak{u}(1)$. \end{theorem}

 This result is a substantial generalisation of the near-horizon symmetry enhancement theorem first proven under the additional assumption that $(M, g, X)$ admits a $U(1)^{n-1}$-axial symmetry~\cite{Kunduri:2007vf, Lucietti:2012sa}.
 The proof relies on the existence of a first integral to (\ref{eq:HEE}) under the assumptions of Theorem \ref{maintheo0}.
-This is enough to show that one can write the near-horizon geometry as a warped fibration of $M$ over AdS$_2$ and that this structure inherits the $SO(2,1)$ isometry of the AdS$_2$ base.
+This is enough to show that one can write the near-horizon geometry as a warped fibration of $M$ over (a patch of) $2$-dimensional anti de Sitter space (AdS$_2$) and that this structure inherits the Killing fields of the AdS$_2$ base space.
 This result generalises to $\lambda>0$ if the cross-sections are two-dimensional, although in that case we already know the near-horizon geometry is that of extremal Kerr de Sitter from Theorem \ref{cor1}.
 For $\lambda>0$ and $n>2$, we have not been able to prove that the vector field $X$ is invariant under the Killing field $K$ of Theorem \ref{maintheo0}.
 This would be required to establish a version of Theorem \ref{cor2} for $\lambda>0$ in all dimensions.
-We leave this as an interesting open problem.